6 Tips for Properly Storing Loose Tea and Bulk HerbsUpdated: May 04, 2018 Natural Remedies

 I personally have over two dozen bulk herbs and medicinal teas in my medicine cabinet and tea drawer.
 Some of them I use all the time, usually for cooking and pleasure.
 Others sit unused for long periods of time (thankfully!) unless a particular ailment or condition strikes.

 No matter the frequency of use, I care for all of them in basically the same way.
-This includes herbs such as fresh cinnamon sticks that are not yet ground.
+This includes herbs such as sticks of fresh cinnamon that are not yet ground.

 There is nothing worse than needing a particular herb for a particular situation or dish only to find out that its potency is not sufficient to get the job done.